My work and training has focused on the following areas:

 to have children without assistance?
 It is a desire that is built into many people’s biological self.
 I look at it as an issue that is equal parts existential and practical.
 People consider who they

-thought they were and who they ultimately want to become while figuring out what to do with the backlog of baby shower evites in their inbox.
-I create space and safety to look at the many ways this
+thought they were and who they ultimately want to become while figuring out what to do with the backlog of baby shower invites.
+I create space and safety to look at the many ways this non normative

 Adoption: Experience in adoption can describe a wide range of roles.
 My work has been almost exclusively with adoptive parents and birthparents, mostly within a